CopyText/TextCopy/readme.source.md

 ## Instance API

-In adition to the above static API, there is an instance API exposed:
+In addition to the above static API, there is an instance API exposed:

 snippet: SetTextInstance

 ### Dependency Injection

-An instance of `IClipboard` can be injected into `IServiceCollection`:
+An instance of `Clipboard` can be injected into `IServiceCollection`:

 snippet: InjectClipboard

+The instance should be injected by using `IClipboard`.

+There is also a `InjectMockClipboard` that injects an instance of `MockClipboard` with all methods stubbed out.

 ## Supported on